MMP for co-rank one foliations on threefolds: F-dlt foliated pairs and basic adjunction type results

-\begin{remark} \begin{itemize} \item Items (2) and (3) in Definition \ref{defnlogsmooth} imply that each component of $S$ is everywhere transverse to the foliation, no strata of $S$ is tangent to the foliation and no strata of $\text{sing}(\cal F)$ is contained in $S$.
+\begin{remark} \begin{itemize} \item If $X$ is a surface, then the existence of a foliated log resolution follows from a result of Seidenberg \cite{Seidenberg68}.
+If $X$ is a threefold, then such a resolution exists by \cite{Cano}. \item Items (2) and (3) in Definition \ref{defnlogsmooth} imply that each component of $S$ is generically transverse to the foliation, no strata of $S$ is tangent to the foliation and no strata of $\sing \cal F$ is contained in $S$.

 \item If $\cal F$ is log smooth and if $D$ is a $\cal F$-invariant divisor then it is not necessarily the case that $D$ is smooth, although it will have at worst normal crossings singularities. \end{itemize} \end{remark}